 Visit the pages below for details on each program and to see listings of upcoming opportunities.

-NESSP’s outreach programs bring hands-on STEM activities to students in schools, afterschool, or youth programs.
+NESSP’s STEM showcase programs bring hands-on STEM activities to students in schools, afterschool, or youth programs.
 Our outreach programs are provided by three of our partners, covering regions in Washington state and Oregon.

 NESSP’s professional development program offers two-day workshops and weeklong summits to teachers, organizers, and other science educators across the northwest region.

-NESSP’s summer camps program offers support to educator-led summer camps across the northwest region.
+NESSP’s mini-mission program (formerly known as summer camps) offers curriculum and supplies to educator-led activities across the northwest region.